A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Not realizing that life is one big interview.
 All your work, behaviors, opinions, and personality traits are part of a never-ending interview process.
 Expect others are paying attention (even when they're not), and you'll end up doing excellent work that others will find impressive.

-Expecting praise for trying to do everyhting at the last minute.
-Sure, all-nighters may be necessary from time-to-time, but if you've wasted an entire semester, not thinking about a project, and you expect synpathy or support when trying to squeeze a semester's worth of slow-burning and authentic curiostity about a subject into one night of frantic "writing" (we all know it's AI), you're insane.
+Expecting praise for trying to do everything at the last minute.
+Sure, all-nighters may be necessary from time-to-time, but if you've wasted an entire semester, not thinking about a project, and you expect sympathy or support when trying to squeeze a semester's worth of slow-burning and authentic curiosity about a subject into one night of frantic "writing" (we all know it's AI), you're insane.
 Stop doing this.
 When others invite you to become curious and you demonstrate, across many weeks, that you are not curious, you have no right to demand that they believe you've suddenly found a deep curiosity in the final 24 hours.
 Your work is likely meaningless and will be discarded, as it should be.

-Expecting others to accept you excuses.
+Expecting others to accept your excuses.

-Getting paid to work in the EDS
+Getting paid to work in the EDS.
+Nope.
+Never going to happen.

 "Borrowing" tools from EDS